 Frequently Asked Questions about Billing

-Why are the ambulance services collecting insurance payments?
+Why are the ambulance service collecting insurance payments and copayments/deductibles?

-The ambulance services accept insurance payments so that we may enhance the level of ambulance service available to the community, without raising the cost to taxpayers.
-The ambulance services are funded by insurance payments, an ambulance tax — which appears as part of your property tax bill, and donations from members of the community.
+The ambulance service accepts insurance payments and individual copayment and deductibles so that we may enhance the level of ambulance service available to the community, without raising the cost to taxpayers.
+The ambulance service is funded by insurance payments, the copayments/deductible funds collected, an ambulance tax, which appears as part of your property tax bill, and donations from members of the community.
+DBEMS is a 501(c)(3) charitable organization and accepts tax-deductible donations.

 The residents of our community benefit every day from the skill and commitment of our EMS volunteers who dedicate thousands of unpaid hours each year to respond to the emergency needs of their neighbors.
 However, with the demands of careers and family and the extensive training required to be an EMT, there are not enough volunteers to keep up with the rising call volume.
 The Town is growing and the population is aging, causing the number of ambulance calls in the Town to increase.

 Delmar-Bethlehem EMS has hired paid EMTs to ensure that we have enough personnel available to put more ambulances on the road, especially during the hours when many of our volunteers are at work.
 While adding paid staff costs money, these employees — along with our dedicated volunteers – deliver the professional services that our community expects.
-Rather than raising the ambulance tax, the ambulance services, with support from the Town government, implemented a solution that minimizes the impact on Town residents—tapping into the health insurance benefits that are available to most people to pay for the increase in paid EMTs.
-The collection of insurance payments allows the ambulance services in the Town of Bethlehem to continue enhancing services, while keeping the system on sound financial footing.
+Rather than raising the ambulance tax, the ambulance service and Town government implemented a solution that minimizes the impact on Town residents—tapping into the health insurance benefits that are available to most people to pay for the paid EMTs.
+The collection of insurance payments allows the ambulance service continue enhancing services for the Town of Bethlehem, while keeping the system on sound financial footing.
 This means faster responses to emergencies in our community.

 How does billing work?